 The two windings are linked without any center taps.
-Although, the motor appears to be simple, the drive circuitry required for reversing the polarity is very complex.
+Although the motor appears to be simple, the drive circuitry required for reversing the polarity is very complex.
 Hence, an H- bridge control circuit is required for each winding to control the polarity at each end of the winding.

 There are permanent magnets that are attached to the shaft of the stepper motor.

 The motor can also be rotated by energizing one coil alone.
-This energized coil takes up all of the electrical current even when the motor is not turning.
+This energized coil takes up all of the electrical currents even when the motor is not turning.
 The torque generated at this standstill position is called the holding torque.

 The stepper motor can be easily controlled by using microcontroller chips and digital circuitry.
-The controller can energize the coils in a specific way to enable the motor to move in a desired pattern.
+The controller can energize the coils in a specific way to enable the motor to move in the desired pattern.